AW6587/CPlusPlusParaModa/README.md

 - Memory leaks
 - Building and running the final product

-These experiences are valuable to us and benefits us once we go to workplace with large projects.
+These experiences are valuable to us and benefit us once we go to a workplace with large projects.

 ## Future Works
 Due to timing restrictions, these are the things that should be continued.
 The Utils.IsomorphicExtension returns incorrect output which in storing the mapping into a queryGraph.
 More work will need to be done to ensure an correct output.
 All output is also limited to the command line.
 A Graphic User Interface would greatly improve the usability of our project.
 We’ve also considered investigating the possibility of implementing it as a website which would broaden the usability in an area that does not currently exist.
 The feasibility of such an implementation and reliable user access is unknown at this moment.